Atlantic Residential Resource

 How does Atlantic Residential Resource spend its money?

 Atlantic Residential Resource directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Atlantic Residential Resource tax-deductible?